My Dinner with Andre: Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 27 reviews, with an average score of 7.8 out of 10.
 On Metacritic it has a score of 83 out of 100 based on 15 reviews, indicating "universal acclaim".

 Roger Ebert and Gene Siskel gave high praise to the film on Sneak Previews; the producers later informed Ebert that this support helped keep the film in theaters for a year.
 Ebert chose it as the best film of 1981, and he and Siskel later ranked it as the fifth-best and fourth-best film, respectively, of the 1980s.
 In 1999, Ebert added the film to his Great Movies essay series, starting the retrospective review by stating: "Someone asked me the other day if I could name a movie that was entirely devoid of clichés.
 I thought for a moment, and then answered, My Dinner with Andre."

-At the 2nd Boston Society of Film Critics Awards, the film won the award for Best American Film of 1981, and Shawn and Gregory won Best Screenplay.
+At the Boston Society of Film Critics Awards 1981, the film won Best American Film of 1981 and Shawn and Gregory won Best Screenplay.